-The Android One Moto X4 is being delayed due to a production issue
+The Android One Moto X4 is being delayed due to a production issue (Update: shipping now)

+We’ve just received an email from one of our readers claiming that their Project Fi Moto X4 has shipped.
+That doesn’t necessarily mean all of the delayed devices are ready for shipping, but it is a good sign.

+Have you received your shipping email yet?
+If so, let us know in the comments!

-If you’ve been looking for a cost-efficient way to join Project Fi, you’re probably familiar with the Moto X4.
+Original post (10/10): If you’ve been looking for a cost-efficient way to join Project Fi, you’re probably familiar with the Moto X4.
 The device is part of the Android One program which lets companies like Xiaomi and Motorola produce the hardware and let Android supply the software.
 While it’s not the same thing as the Nexus program, it’s as close as you’re going to get in 2017.
 With that in mind, many have been excited about Android One’s apparent revival.
 We’re seeing some new, very enticing devices for a decent price.

 Unfortunately, one of those devices, the Moto X4, is delayed.
 Due to some production issues, customers who ordered the Android One device through Project Fi are being notified that it’ll be another one to two weeks or so before their phone arrives.
 It was supposed to arrive later this week, but customers are now seeing expected ship dates between October 18 and 25.
 When placing a new order via Fi, the earliest it’ll be delivered is October 27.

-Note: Update (10/18): It looks like the Moto X4 for Project Fi is shipping now.